krishnatejakittu/SolidityLearning-Examples/README.md

 8. So now we need a blockchain where we can deploy our contract to check, In the remix we have Java VM accounts to test so here we need to use Ganache so download it, it will provide us with fake accounts with ethers in them which we will use as our local blockchain to test our smart contracts
 9. After Downloading Ganache just click quickstart it will automatically create a local blockchain and give you accounts to play with
 10. Install web3 using pip install web3
-11. In deploy.py for connecting to ganache change the http provider with your own which is displayed on the top of ganache, edit the address and private key with your own from ganache
+11. In deploy.py for connecting to ganache change the http provider with your own which is displayed on the top of the ganache, and edit the address and private key with your own from ganache
-12.